 Before you can schedule your first cleaning you need to know how to give a house cleaning estimate.
-Once you know what your rate is going to be (how much you will charge per hour) and you have a pricing sheet, you are now ready to give estimates.
+Once you know what your rate is going to be (how much you will charge per hour) and you have a pricing sheet or calculator, you are now ready to give estimates.
 There are three types of estimates that you can give your customer.
 You can give them an over the phone estimate, an in home estimate, or a website or email estimate.

 Types of House Cleaning Estimates

 Over the Phone Estimate